 SEE / DO – STILL MORE TO DO

-John Cho, Haley Lu Richardson, & Parker Posey all came to Columbus to make the acclaimed Kogonada film COLUMBUS.
+Visit the sites where John Cho, Haley Lu Richardson, and Parker Posey filmed the acclaimed Kogonada film COLUMBUS.

 Find out what Midwest Living magazine suggests for your trip to Columbus, Indinana.